NethServer/nethsecurity/packages/ns-objects/README.md

 Possible object types:

 - host from `dhcp` db, usually a static lease
-- domain from `dhcp` db, usually a domain name
+- dns record from `dhcp` db, usually a domain name
 - host set from `objects` db
 - domain set from `objects` db